denten-books/plain-text/5-surface.md

 commitment to a physical medium.
 He or she can simply "backspace" and start over.

-The previous generation of word processors allowed for dynamic erasure, but with the introduction of the screen the writer can now follow along and "see" the changes in real time.
-Freed, seemingly, from the immediate and permanent commitment to a medium like paper or punch card writing "comes easy" and "uninhibited."
-Instead of carefully selecting the right words for the final draft the writer "pours" them all out and then "selects" the ones that seem appropriate, without hesitation.
+Though previous generation of word processors allowed for dynamic erasure, it was only screens that let writers see changes in real time.
+Freed, seemingly, from the immediate and permanent commitments of a medium like paper or punch card, writing "came easily" and "without inhibition." <!-- more analysis -->
 The highly hierarchical and blocky paragraph structure, along with its repetitive refrain, "finding" and "I find that," gives the prose a hypnotic drive forward.
 The cadence matches the reported experience of liberation.

-Anonymous continues to report:
+Anonymous continues:

 ```
     1B4B "I find that,